The mission

 Our solution

 To cope with the complex refinery effluent and the stringent treatment requirements, SUEZ works closely with Hengli and has incorporated the "embedded WWTP" concept early at the beginning of the project design.
 The design of the WWTP is targeted to the upstream devices.
-By synthetically analyzing the source, characteristics and production processes of the pollutants (water, gas, slag) produced by upstream facilities, the treatment plant collaborates with the upstream petrochemical installations in design, makes use of wastes produced at each process to treat "waste" by "waste", while at the same time optimizing the resource allocation during wastewater treatment, thereby saving the consumption of conventional resources, reducing secondary pollution, and maximizing the social economic and ecological benefits.
+By synthetically analysing the source, characteristics and production processes of the pollutants (water, gas, slag) produced by upstream facilities, the treatment plant collaborates with the upstream petrochemical installations in design, makes use of wastes produced at each process to treat "waste" by "waste", while at the same time optimising the resource allocation during wastewater treatment, thereby saving the consumption of conventional resources, reducing secondary pollution, and maximising the social economic and ecological benefits.

 Traditional practice: